 Unless relieved of the duty to register pursuant to RCW 9A.44.141 and 9A.44.142, a violation of this section is an ongoing offense for purposes of the statute of limitations under RCW 9A.04.080.
-Additionally, a first conviction for FTR receives 12 months community custody while a second and subsequent get 36 months.
+Additionally, a first conviction for FTR receives 12 months community custody while a second and subsequent receives 36 months.
 Gross misdemeanor FTR and first felony convictions of FTR are NOT sex offenses requiring an independent registration requirement.
+Subsequent (2+) felony FTR convictions are considered sex offenses in RCW 9.94A.030(47)(v) giving these convictions an independent duty to register.
+Agencies will require offenders with a duty to register for subsequent felony failure to register convictions (2+), even if their duty to register for the underlying sex offense is expired.